-But how do we increase the contribution of team members who may not be comfortable doing so?
-What are the factors that keep your team from feeling safe to contribute freely in your meetings and from feeling safe in taking risks?
+However, how do we increase the contribution of team members who may not be comfortable doing so?
+What are the factors that keep your team from feeling safe to contribute freely in your meetings and taking risks?

-Within this self-paced, 3-hour workshop, you’ll learn the answers to these questions and build the skills necessary to accelerate your team members’ willingness and ability to speak freely and contribute fully in meetings.
+Within this self-paced, 3-hour workshop, you will learn the answers to these questions and build the skills necessary to accelerate your team members’ willingness and ability to speak freely and contribute fully in meetings.

 By the end of this digital workshop, participants will have the skills necessary to: